billahdotdev/Learn-HTML/README.md

 ### *9. Paragraph:* An HTML element used to define paragraphs of text within a document, enclosed by \<p> tags.

-10. Link: An HTML element used to create hyperlinks to other web pages or resources, defined by the \<a> (anchor) tag, with the href attribute specifying the destination URL.
+*10. Link:* An HTML element used to create hyperlinks to other web pages or resources, defined by the \<a> (anchor) tag, with the href attribute specifying the destination URL.

 11. Image: An HTML element used to embed images within a document, defined by the \<img> tag, with the src attribute specifying the image source.